South Africa: Telecommunications

 South Africa has the most advanced telecommunications sector in Africa, regulated by the Independent Communications Authority of South Africa (ICASA).
 The country serves as a key regional hub for digital connectivity, supported by several major undersea cable systems such as WACS, SAT-3, Seacom, and 2Africa, which link South Africa to global networks.
 Mobile penetration is among the highest on the continent, and internet access continues to expand rapidly across urban and rural areas.

 The mobile communications market is led by major South African operators including Vodacom, MTN, Telkom, Cell C, and Rain.
 MTN, in particular, stands out as Africa's largest mobile network operator and one of the top ten globally, with nearly 290 million users as of 2022.
 South Africa offers a full range of network technologies from 2G to 5G, with MTN, Vodacom, and Rain being the first to launch 5G services on the entire African continent.
 While fixed-line connections have declined, fibre-optic broadband is growing quickly through providers such as Openserve, Vumatel, Frogfoot, Octotel, and MetroFibre.
 Satellite internet remains available for remote regions, though Starlink has yet to launch locally due to regulatory restrictions.

-South Africa's media landscape is diverse and well-developed, comprising the public broadcaster SABC, the private free-to-air channel E.tv, and satellite television provider MultiChoice, which operates DStv across sub-Saharan Africa.
-The country has partially rolled out digital terrestrial television (DTT), though full migration from analogue broadcasting has experienced delays.